-Howard Schultz taking summer off from exploring presidential bid after back surgeries
+Howard Schultz cuts staff and takes the summer off from exploring presidential bid after back surgeries

 Washington (CNN)Howard Schultz said Wednesday he is taking the summer off from exploring a potential run for the presidency in order to recover after undergoing three back surgeries.
+A source close to the former Starbucks CEO says there have been staff reductions on his team as he steps away from the trail.

 Schultz's quixotic political adventure began earlier this year when he announced that he would explore running against President Donald Trump in 2020.
 Despite holding pseudo-campaign events in the first few months of the year, Schultz has not announced a formal presidential run and had largely disappeared from the political scene in recent months.